 The relationship between Woody the bartender and the millionaire's daughter Kelly Gaines.

 Sam and Diane, to an extent.
 Much is made of the wealth of Diane's late father... but Diane notes that she made it a point to reject any inheritance on her part, so as to seek her own path to success.

 Vanity Is Feminine: For a professed feminist, Diane sure cares a great deal about her physical appearance.
 She complains in "When There's A Will" that no one seemed to notice her new curly hairdo.
 In "Thanksgiving Orphans" she notes that, after finding out she was only invited to a class party to serve the other guests, "I...dropped the tray, burst into tears—took a moment to freshen up my mascara, and fled!"

 In "Fear Is My Copilot", when she's in a panic, she mutters that after the plane crashes, they'll be identified by dental records—and she hasn't seen her dentist in over a month.
 Later, she freaks out when Sam (missing the point of something she just said) claims he's found a grey hair on her head.

 Carla loves teasing Diane about this, with her running barb about Diane supposedly not being a natural blonde.
 Diane is not amused.

-Where Everybody Knows Your Flame: A season one episode featured many of the regulars fearing that the bar will become your stereotypical gay bar once it starts accepting gay clientele; the episode ends with Diane revealing that the men they've been worrying about are actually straight, and two of the regulars are gay.
+Where Everybody Knows Your Flame: "The Boys in the Bar" features many of the regulars fearing that the bar will become a stereotypical gay bar once it starts accepting gay clientele; the episode ends with Diane revealing that the men they've been worrying about are actually straight, and two of the regulars are gay.

-One episode had Diane leaving Norm to close the bar (he taught her how to do it, after all), with a Foregone Conclusion.
+One episode has Diane leaving Norm to close the bar (he taught her how to do it, after all), with a Foregone Conclusion.